IzaacMammadov/docs.urbit.org/content/courses/hoon-school/D-gates.md

 'no'
 ```

-The input value, what is included in the `spec`, is sometimes called the
+The input value (that is described by the `spec`) is sometimes called the
-argument or parameter in mathematics and other programming languages.
+"argument" or "parameter" in mathematics and other programming languages.
-It's basically the input value.
-Hoon prefers to call it the `sample`
+Hoon prefers to call it the {% tooltip label="sample"
-for reasons that will become apparent later on, but you won't confuse
+href="/glossary/sample" /%} for reasons that will become apparent
-other developers if you call it the argument or input.
+later on, but you won't confuse other developers if you call it the argument or input.

 Note as well that the backbone of the program runs straight down the
 left-hand margin.
 This makes it easier to read the essential mainline